Museum Counseling Information (9th Grade)

-Ms. Gibbs is the counselor in the Museum Campus for students in the 9th grade.
+Ms. Redwine is the counselor in the Museum Campus for students in the 9th grade.
 Her focus, as their support person, is to help students transition successfully from 8th grade to high school.

-Ms. Gibbs provides support in the following areas:
+Ms. Redwine provides support in the following areas: